mrsabath/mrsabath/README.md

 ### Hi there 👋
 My name is Mariusz Sabath, and I am a Senior Technical Staff Member (STSM) in Hybrid Cloud at IBM T.J.
 Watson Research Center.

-My research interests are system management and distributed, scalable environments in Hybrid Cloud.
+My research interests are system management and distributed, scalable environments in Hybrid and Multi-Cloud.
 - 🔭 I’m currently working on workload identity in hybrid and multi-cloud scenarios for Cloud Native environments
 - 🌱 I’m currently learning about attestation and chain-of-trust
-- 👯 I’m looking to collaborate on Zero-trust in context of identity in Cloud Native
+- 👯 I’m looking to collaborate on Zero-trust in context of identity and SPIFFE/SPIRE in Cloud Native
+- 💬 Ask me about SPIFFE/SPIRE
+- 📫 How to reach me: mrsabath _*at*_ gmail.com

-More about me at [https://mrsabath.github.io](https://mrsabath.github.io)
+- 🤔 More about me at [https://mrsabath.github.io](https://mrsabath.github.io)

 ---
 <img align="left" alt="Mariusz's Github Stats" src="https://github-readme-stats.vercel.app/api?username=mrsabath&show_icons=true&hide_border=true" />